Mikhil11/MATLAB-support-cookiecutter-project-templates/README.md

     cookiecutter https://github.com/Mikhil11/cookiecutter-MATLAB-Toolbox-template

 Then:
-* Create a repository and put it there
+* Create a repository and add the template files in the repo
-* Modify your template to perform the desired actions
+* Add the core functionality files in the folder code
 * Tag a release for your Toolbox (`git tag`)
 * Generate mltbx file for your repository using the [ToolBox Package][5]
 * Import your plugin from within MATLAB using the [MATLAB add-on installation][4]